Crassula perfoliata L.

 Crassula perfoliata var. perfoliata, Crassula pallida

-Crassula perfoliata is an attractive, summer-flowering succulent with grayish-green, sickle-shaped leaves.
-It is an erect, sparingly branched perennial up to 20 inches (50 cm) tall when in flower.
-The leaves are often with red markings.
+Crassula perfoliata is an attractive sparingly branched succulent with erect branches and grayish-green, sickle-shaped leaves often with red markings.
+It grows up to 5 feet (1.5 m) tall.
 The older leaves are persistent on the branches.
-Many small flowers are densely arranged in a rounded to flat-topped inflorescence borne on an elongated peduncle up to 4 inches (10 cm) tall.
-The flowers are tubular, bright red or pink to almost white.
+Many small flowers are densely arranged in a rounded to flat-topped inflorescence borne on an elongated, up to 4 inches (10 cm) tall peduncle.
+They are tubular, bright red, or pink to almost white, and appear in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care